About this day

 Deceiving the mind Matt Pritchard, Scientist and Magician

 Our brains are constantly making assumptions and magicians exploit this knowledge gap.
 In this demo packed talk we will learn how a person’s attention & perception, cognitive reasoning and memory can be tampered with.
-From Jedi mind tricks through to implanting false memories, you might never trust your senses again.

 About Matt Pritchard